urlaunched-com/MFNavigationBarAppearing/README.md

 ## Contacts
-If you have any question regarding pod using or any improvements ideas, just contact us by email github@molfar.io
+If you have any questions regarding pod usage or any improvements ideas, just contact us by email github@molfar.io

 P.S.
-If you have any ideas but you don't have much time to implement it, describe your idea to us and we will help implement it.
+If you have ideas for this pod, but don't have time to implement it - write us your idea and we will do it.
 ## License

 	The MIT License (MIT)